robercg33/news_collector_gdelt/README.md

 ### Prerequisites

 - Python 3.9 or higher
-- AWS CLI configured with appropriate credentials
+- AWS CLI configured with appropriate credentials (optional, in case AWS lambda is used)
 - Docker (optional, for containerized deployment)

 ## Local Deployment